-If systolic BP remains > 140 mm Hg (> 150 mm Hg for patients ≥ 60) or diastolic BP remains > 90 mm Hg after 6 mo of lifestyle modifications, antihypertensive drugs are required.
+If systolic BP remains > 140 mm Hg (> 150 mm Hg for patients ≥ 60) or diastolic BP remains >90 mm Hg after 6 mo of lifestyle modifications, antihypertensive drugs are required.
 Unless hypertension is severe, drugs are usually started at low doses.
 Drugs are initiated simultaneously with lifestyle changes for all patients with hypertension plus diabetes, a kidney disorder, target-organ damage, or cardiovascular risk factors and for those with an initial BP of > 160/100 mm Hg.
-Signs of hypertensive emergencies require immediate BP reduction with parenteral antihypertensives.
+Signs of hypertensive emergencies require immediate blood pressure reduction with parenteral antihypertensives.

-For most hypertensive patients, one drug is given initially.
-For non-black patients, including those with diabetes, initial treatment should be with either an ACE inhibitor, angiotensin receptor blocker, Ca channel blocker, or a thiazide-like diuretic (chlorthalidone or indapamide).
-For black patients, including those with diabetes, a Ca channel blocker or a thiazide-like diuretic is recommended initially.
-Some antihypertensives are contraindicated in certain disorders (eg, β-blockers in asthma) or are indicated particularly for hypertensive patients with certain disorders (eg, Ca channel blockers for angina pectoris, ACE inhibitors or angiotensin II receptor blockers for diabetes with proteinuria—see Table: Initial Choice of Antihypertensive Drug Class and Antihypertensives for High-Risk Patients).
+For most patients with hypertension, one drug is given initially.
+For non-black patients, including those with diabetes, initial treatment should be with either an ACE inhibitor, angiotensin receptor blocker, calcium channel blocker, or a thiazide-like diuretic (chlorthalidone or indapamide).
+For black patients, including those with diabetes, a calcium channel blocker or a thiazide-like diuretic is recommended initially.
+Some antihypertensives are contraindicated in certain disorders (eg, beta-blockers in asthma) or are indicated particularly for hypertensive patients with certain disorders (eg, calcium channel blockers for angina pectoris, ACE inhibitors or angiotensin II receptor blockers for diabetes with proteinuria—see Table: Initial Choice of Antihypertensive Drug Class , see Figure: Algorithm for treatment of hypertension in patients ≥ 18 yr., and Antihypertensives for High-Risk Patients).

 If the target BP is not achieved in 1 mo, the dose of the initial drug can be increased or a second drug added (selected from the drugs recommended for initial treatment).
-Note that an ACE inhibitor and angiotensin receptor blocker should not be used together.
+Note that an ACE inhibitor and an angiotensin receptor blocker should not be used together.
 Therapy is titrated frequently.
 If target BP cannot be achieved with 2 drugs, a third drug from the initial group is added.
-If such a third drug is not available (eg, for black patients) or tolerated, a drug from another class (eg, β-blocker, aldosterone antagonist) can be used ( Evaluation of primary amenorrhea. a).
+If such a third drug is not available (eg, for black patients) or tolerated, a drug from another class (eg, beta-blocker, aldosterone antagonist) can be used.
 Patients with such difficult to control BP may benefit from consultation with a hypertension specialist.

 Initial Choice of Antihypertensive Drug Class